Hethsron/lectorem/README.md

 ## Development
 For developement, before running the application, you need to clone this project on your local repository, open it with Android Studio and Build Apps as follows :

-1. Clone the `deepmwoo` repo locally :
+1. Clone the `lectorem` repo locally :

     ```console
         $ git clone https://github.com/Hethsron/lectorem.git